 While not all rabbits can jump this high, many of them can still jump quite high – which is why it’s important to keep an eye on your pet rabbit if you let them out in your yard!

-How High Can a Rabbit Jump Vertically?
+How High Can a Rabbit Jump Vertically and horizontally?

 Wild and domestic rabbits have significantly different jumping abilities.
 It also varies among different domestic rabbit breeds.
 How high can rabbits jump?

 Wild rabbits can jump up to 15 feet up and across to escape predators like raccoons, coyotes, and snakes.
 The rabbits run and jump in the air, turning their bodies and tapping their feet.
 A leap this high allows the rabbit to see in all directions, enabling it to execute a swift getaway.

 It is debatable how high domestic rabbits can jump.
 However, if provided the chance, adult rabbits can jump above 2 feet (0.6 meters) and possibly up to 4 feet (1.2 meters).
 Pet rabbits can leap horizontally up to 10 feet (2.7 meters).